Kenny-Jing-Xu/survivalMPLdc/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Converted the DESCRIPTION title to "Penalised Likelihood for Survival Analysis with Dependent Censoring".
+* For each function in R folder, replaced "import copula" by "importFrom copula indepCopula claytonCopula gumbelCopula frankCopula iTau rCopula".
+* Deleted loading the packages that are imported in the R functions for the examples and testthat file.